ad4mh3/CSharpKasa/README.md

 # CSharpKasa

-A clean and friendly library that is compatible for some Kasa smart devices including hs100 series plugs and lb100 series bulbs.
+A clean and friendly library that is compatible with some Kasa smart devices including hs100 series plugs and lb100 series bulbs.